djangofan/WebDriverTestingTemplate/README.md

 <br/>

 # Birdseye view<br/>
-1. Project "bing" is a basic standalone browser test.<br/>
+1. Project "sub-project" is a project you add yourself, if you want.<br/>
 2. Project "google" is a RemoteWebDriver JUnit test-suite using a local Grid server that is capable of running<br/>multiple threads of web browser tests.
 3. Project "parallelwebdriver" is a test of a  multi-window multi-threaded run using a static local website.<br/>
 4. Project "commonlib" is a sub-project containing methods shared between projects.<br/>